ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Defines the total number of nodes in the affinity heirarchy at all affinity levels used by the platform.

+*   **#define : PLATFORM_MAX_AFFLVL**

+    Defines the maximum affinity level that the power management operations should apply to.
+ARMv8-A has support for 4 affinity levels.
+It is likely that hardware will implement fewer affinity levels.
+This macro allows the PSCI implementation to consider only those affinity levels in the system that the platform implements.
+For example, the Base AEM FVP implements two clusters with a configurable number of CPUs.
+It reports the maximum affinity level as 1, resulting in PSCI power control up to the cluster level.

 *   **#define : BL1_RO_BASE**

     Defines the base address in secure ROM where BL1 originally lives.
 Must be